centau/ecr/docs/api/Registry.md

 - **Details**

-    Will add the component to the entity with the given value if the entity does not already have the component.
+    Adds the component to the entity with the given value if the entity does not already have the component.

+    Changes the component's value for the given entity if the entity already owns the component.

-    If `value` is `nil` then the component will be removed from the entity.
+    Removes the component from the entity if value is `nil`.

 ---

 ### patch()

-Patches a entity's component value
+Updates an entity's component value.

 - **Type**

     ```lua
-    function Registry:patch<T>(entity: Entity, component: T, patcher: (old: T) -> T?)
+    function Registry:patch<T>(entity: Entity, component: T, patcher: (T) -> T?)
     ```

 - **Details**

-    Behaves similar to [`Registry:set()`](Registry#set) but instead of directly setting a value, you'll have to pass a function which will use the previous value to get a new value.

-    This has the exact same behavior as `Registry:set()` and will remove components if `value` is `nil`.
+    Takes a callback which is given the current component value as the only argument.
+    The value returned by the callback is then set as the new value.

+    If the value returned is `nil` then the component is removed from the entity.

+    > ⚠️ Attempting to patch a component that an entity does not have will result in *undefined behavior*.

 - **Example**

     ```lua
-    registry:patch(entity, Heatlh :: number, function(oldValue)
+    registry:patch(entity, Health, function(health)
-        return oldValue - 10
+        return health - 10
     end)
     ```

 ---

 ### has()

-Returns if a entity has all of the given components.
+Checks if a entity has all of the given components.

 - **Type**